Marshall-Hao/crypto-wallet-clone/README.md

 ## Coming features

 To do:
-- Improve the Rails Automated Testing
+- Improve the Rails Automated Testing (done)
 - Improve the Frontend